Saafine/docker/README.md

 Make sure docker / docker compose is installed
-Make sure Security Groups on AWS are set up correctly Run chmod +x init-letsencrypt.sh and sudo ./init.sh
+Make sure Security Groups on AWS are set up correctly Run chmod +x init.sh and sudo ./init.sh

 # Troubleshooting:
 Couldn't connect to Docker daemon at http+docker://localhost - is it running?